Northumberland Cultural Education Partnership

 Northumberland CEP has been carrying out some scoping work to better understand the issues facing schools across the county, in order to better support them.
 They have surveyed 61 schools about their current arts provision, the barriers they face, and the support that they would like to see, and are using the findings from this to build a delivery plan.

-The CEP is currently working with Children and the Arts as they deliver two Start programmes in Northumberland.
-Museums Northumberland, and Theatre Sans Frontiers and Queens Hall, working with a total of 16 schools that currently lack frequent access to quality arts experiences to develop long-term partnerships over a 3-year period.
+The CEP is currently delivering two Start programmes in association with Museums Northumberland, and Theatre Sans Frontiers & Queens Hall, working with a total of 16 schools that currently lack frequent access to quality arts experiences to develop long-term partnerships over a 3-year period.
+Work is also underway to plan for a Partnership Investment bid in 2021.

 The CEP is always keen to hear from representatives from the education sector in Northumberland who would be interested in joining this strategic steering group.